Belarusian Telegraph Agency: 1991–present

-The agency was founded on December 23, 1918.
 During the Soviet times BelTA cooperated with the Telegraph Agency of the Soviet Union (TASS), although it was legally independent of it.

 After the USSR ceased to exist in 1991, BelTA has been the national news agency of Belarus.
 It transmits over a hundred daily reports, and provides information to other news agencies of Commonwealth of Independent States members about the activities of Belarusian officials and organizations in and out of the country.

 BelTA has offices in all regions of Belarus, as well as abroad.
 The main office is in Minsk.